-- Case 7: Skater A1, in the centre zone, attempts to pass the ring to A2 who is standing in Team A's attacking zone. - a.
+- c.
+Blue line violation by A1.
+(Rules 8.4.a(1), 8.4.b & 12.1) - Case 6: B1 deflects the ring over the blue line and into the centre zone off player A1, who is in Team B's defending zone.
+B1 then gains control of the ring in the centre zone. - Ruling 6: Legal.
+A1, the last player to contact the ring when it was entirely on the other side of the blue line, may not play the ring in the centre zone, but any other player may.
+(Rule 8.4) - Case 7: Skater A1, in the centre zone, attempts to pass the ring to A2 who is standing in Team A's attacking zone. - a.
 B1, in the centre zone, deflects the ring across the blue line.
 A1 skates across the blue line and gains control of the ring. - b.
 The ring is passed across the blue line and B2, in Team A's attacking zone, deflects the ring.
-A1 skates across the blue line and gains control of the ring. - Ruling 7: Legal in both cases. - Case 8: B1 passes the ring out of Team B's defending zone.
+A1 skates across the blue line and gains control of the ring. - Ruling 7: Legal in both cases.
+(Rule 8.4) - Case 8: B1 passes the ring out of Team B's defending zone.
 As the ring contacts the blue line, B2 kicks the ring with the side of their skate blade.
 The ring remains in contact with the blue line.
 B1 gains control of the ring on the blue line and moves the ring into the centre zone. - Ruling 8: Legal.
 B1 was the last player to contact the ring when it was entirely on one side of the blue line.
-Since B2 has contacted the ring, B1 is permitted to play the ring in either direction from the blue line. - Case 9: A1 passes the ring across a blue line to A2.
+Since B2 has contacted the ring, B1 is permitted to play the ring in either direction from the blue line.
+(Rules 8.4 & 8.4.b) - Case 9: A1 passes the ring across a blue line to A2.
 B1 lifts A2's stick just as A2 reaches for the ring.
 Neither A2 nor B1 contact the ring.
 A1 crosses the blue line and unintentionally makes contact with the ring. - Ruling 9: Blue line violation by A1.
-The fact that the violation was unintentional does not relieve the offending player of any responsibility. - 8.5 Two Blue Line Pass.
-The ring may not be passed to a teammate directly from one end zone to the other end zone. - 8.5.a Teammates of the player who last contacted the ring in one end zone before it traveled untouched to the other end zone may not contact or control the ring before the ring is contacted or controlled by an opponent. - 8.5.b When the ring has traveled untouched from one end zone to the other end zone, a skater (or the goalkeeper, if that player leaves the goal crease) of the team that is eligible to play the ring must proceed to the ring without delay and play it within a reasonable time.
-Otherwise, the ring is playable by either team. - NOTE: Once the on-ice official nullifies the potential two blue line pass violation, any eligible player, including the player who last contacted or controlled the ring, can play the ring.
+The fact that the violation was unintentional does not relieve the offending player of any responsibility.
+(Rules 8.4.a(2) & M17(d)) - Case 10: A1 passes the ring out of Team A's defending zone.
+A1 then contacts the ring in the centre zone and continues into Team A's attacking zone without contacting any other player. - Ruling 10: A delayed violation is signaled when A1 contacts the ring in the centre zone, The five second count is dropped and a two blue line pass violation is signalled when the ring completely crosses the second blue line.
+(Rules 8.4.a(2), 8.5 & 12.1